-ANDREW EVERARD EXPLORES THE BEST SOLUTIONS TO NETWORK AUDIO LISTENING

-"Customers are no longer tied to storing and accessing their own music collections, but can simply log onto what looks like a limitless online library, streaming whatever they want in return for a monthly subscription" The beauty of the latest network music hardware is that it makes simple what was once both complex and expensive - the idea of multi-room music.
+ANDREW EVERARD EXPLORES THE BEST SOLUTIONS TO NETWORK AUDIO LISTENING he beauty of the latest network music hardware is that it makes simple what was once both complex and expensive - the idea of multi-room music.
 Not so long ago, installing a system to play music in any room of the house was something most of us could only dream about, requiring a rack of equipment the size of a small room hidden away somewhere in the house, control pads and speakers in walls and ceilings in every room you wanted to serve, and wiring run under floors, above ceilings and within walls.